OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 300: Anat, Physiology &Biomechanics

-This course will examine the anatomical and physiological aspects of the various systems of humans, including integumentary, neurologic, sensory, musculoskeletal, reproductive, circulation, respiration, nutrition-digestion, excretion and endocrine.
-Biomechanics of muscles, bones, and ligaments of the human body and the interactions between these structures to illustrate how movements are performed will be addressed.
-Students will be introduced to strategies for adaptation that can lead to improved function in relevant contexts.
-The OT Practice Framework 2 terminology will be used to describe daily life problem solutions.
-A close correlation between lecture and laboratory topics will be maintained.
+This course will examine the anatomical and physiological aspects of the various systems of humans, including musculoskeletal, cardiopulmonary, neurological, endocrine, lymphatic, digestive, integumentary and genitourinary.
+Biomechanics of the human body and movement related to daily occupations via task analysis will be addressed.
+Students will learn hands on skills such as range of motion and strength measurement and taking vital signs.
+Theories related to remediation and adaptation of activity in relation to physical impairment will be applied A close correlation between lecture and laboratory topics will be maintained.

 Credits: 6